mselerin/yang-schematics/README.md

 When generating a new Angular application with the Yang-Schematics, you have :

-* A 4 main modules structure : core, shared, layouts and features (see below)
+* A simple 4 modules structure : core, shared, layouts and features (see below)
 * Lazy loading for all modules inside 'features'
 * Sample bootstrap code
 * Sample interceptor code